Magda98/spot-aint/README.md

 # spot-aint
-Web player for spotify using Spotify API
+Web player for spotify using Spotify API developed in Vue

 ### App functionalities:
 - Authorization: OAuth 2 with PKCE